 And lastly, if you’re planning on giving out cash as a holiday bonus, know that monetary bonuses have to be reported on an employee’s W-2 form as taxable income.
 As an employer, you may have to pay the holiday bonus amount and the tax amount, if you and your employee are on a gross-up arrangement.

 Since holiday bonuses differ so widely between companies, there is no one universal holiday bonus calculator.
 For a Christmas bonus percentage, remember you can use .5%-1% of someone’s annual salary.
 There are, however, online tax calculators that can help you determine how much of a bonus will be taxed.
 Here’s a great one from TurboTax.

 How Do the UK and Canada Do Holiday Bonuses?

 In the U.K., the holiday bonus is universal for those who qualify.
 Normally, it’s given the first week of December.
 It is an automatic payment of £10, tax-free.
 Qualifications for this bonus include: ordinary residence in the U.K., Isle of Man, Channel Islands, Gibraltar, Switzerland, or any country in the European Economic Area (EEA).
 Employees also have to qualify for one of these bonuses in order to also get the holiday bonus.
 Some of these are: the Attendance Allowance, the Mobility Supplement, the Disability Living Allowance, the War Widow’s Pension, a State Pension, or Carer’s Allowance.

 U.K. married couples, civil partners, or those in cohabitation will get two holiday bonuses, one per person.
-More information on bonuses for married couples can be found here.

 In Canada, holiday bonuses operate similarly to how they do in the United States.
 No universal standard exists, so bonuses can be monetary or non-monetary, given or not given at all.